fabric8-analytics/fabric8-analytics-deployment/README.md

 fabric8-analytics.
 Please read through our [glossary](./glossary.md) in case you are not sure about terms used in the docs.

+## fabric8-analytics CI/CD

+Please find a documentation on how to setup CI/CD for your repository [here](docs/README-cicd.md).

 ## Running a Local Instance

 ### Getting All Repos